marufaytekin/MatrixMultiply/README.md

 # MatrixMultiply

-Sparse matrix multiplication with map-reduce on hadoop.
-Details are explained in [this blog post.](https://lendap.wordpress.com/2015/02/16/matrix-multiplication-with-mapreduce/)
+I have previously posted [this blog entry](https://lendap.wordpress.com/2015/02/16/matrix-multiplication-with-mapreduce/) about sparse matrix multiplication on hadoop.
+I wanted to put the code here in case anyone wants to try it.